AlessioCoser/alessiocoser.github.io/_drafts/why-i-avoid-orms.md

 ## What are ORMs abstracting?

-The ORMs force you to map tables into objects, to use their custom language to interact with the database, and to define an object-oriented representation of the database tables.
-Is this necessary?
+The ORMs force you to map tables into objects, to use their custom language to interact with the database, and to define an object-oriented representation of the database tables. **Is this necessary?
 Is this useful?
-Is this really worth it?
+Is this really worth it?**

 We already have a great language for interacting with relational databases.
 It is called SQL.

-The way we structure our domain objects should not necessarily reflect the way we want to store the data (i.e. Event Sourcing).
-So it's better to have more domain-aligned abstractions and then put the SQL queries in a Repository along with the mapping of the domain's object.
+It's better to have **domain-aligned abstractions** and put the SQL queries in a Repository along with an _"intelligent"_ mapping to translate database entities to a domain object.
+This is due to the way we structure our domain objects that should not reflect the way we want to store the data, but the way we want the system behave.

-Mapping could be a boring thing, but, maybe, you feel this way because you are using an ORM.
-In my experience, without it, the mapping isn’t that boring because the objects in my domain aren’t the same as the tables in the database, they also can, and should, have behavior inside.
+<center>I prefer to keep the mapping logic very specific, clear, and as straightforward as possible.</center>

-The mapping logic could be very specific and different from case to case, so this logic should not be generalized by an ORM.
-I prefer to keep that part very specific, clear, and as straightforward as possible.
+The mapping logic could be very specific and different from case to case, so this logic should not be generalized by an ORM, but should be handled by us.

-So I wouldn't try to abstract the mapping away, I would rather focus on other parts:
+So, for a library that aims to simplify the database communication, I wouldn't do what ORMs do, I would rather focus on other parts:
-- managing the database connection, transactions, and configuration
+- managing the database **connection**, **transactions**, and **configuration**
-- building SQL queries with parameters and keeping them easy to read and maintain.
+- building **SQL queries** with parameters and keeping them easy to read and maintain.

+I would then leave it up to the user to compose the parts as needed.

 ## There aren't only ORMs

 There are also query builders or database connection abstractions that are simpler and less _"magic"_, you don't have to make objects and relations to fit in tables and relations: you only build a query, execute it, and then you can map the result as you wish.

-I played a bit on this concept by creating a Kotlin library that I called [JAKO (Just Another Kotlin ORM)](https://github.com/AlessioCoser/jako).
+I played a bit on this concept by creating a **Kotlin library** that I called [JAKO (Just Another Kotlin ORM)](https://github.com/AlessioCoser/jako).
 It isn't really an ORM, since it doesn't deal with objects and relations, but it helps me to configure the database connection, to execute SQL instructions, and to map them into our domain objects with a fluent syntax.

 It started when I was working as a consultant and since then has grown iteratively and incrementally driven by my usage needs.